lorenzoeusepi77/kubernetes/README.md

        root@Ansible:~# ansible-playbook -i kubernetes/inventories/production/hosts kubernetes/site-create_cluster.yml -e clustername=kubernetes -u centos

-Note1: if you use ssh key
+       Note 1: Check note if you use ssh key

-### Add to Kubernetes cluster "edge nodes" ###
+### Add "edge nodes" to Kubernetes cluster  ###
-How to add edge node to existing cluster.
+Run Ansible playbook with "kubernetes" as clustername and "centos" as user for your server.

+ You need to change vars according on file:

+       [root@ansible ansible]# vi /etc/ansible/kubernetes/inventories/production/hosts

+Execute playbook:

        root@Ansible:~# cd /etc/ansible/

        root@Ansible:~# ansible-playbook -i kubernetes/inventories/production/addedgehosts kubernetes/site-add_edgenode.yml -e clustername=kubernetes -u centos

+       Note 1: Check note if you use ssh key

 Note1: if you use ssh key

-### Add to Kubernetes cluster "GlusterFS" for Persistent Volume ###
+### Add "GlusterFS" to Kubernetes cluster for Persistent Storage Volume ###
-How to add Gluster File System to kubernetes cluster.
+Run Ansible playbook with "kubernetes" as clustername and "centos" as user for your server.

+ You need to change vars according on file:

+       [root@ansible ansible]# vi /etc/ansible/kubernetes/inventories/production/glusterfshosts

+Execute playbook:

        root@Ansible:~# cd /etc/ansible/

        root@Ansible:~# ansible-playbook -i kubernetes/inventories/production/glusterfshosts kubernetes/site-glusterfs.yml -e clustername=kubernetes -u centos

-Note1: if you use ssh key
+       Note 1: Check note if you use ssh key

-NOTE1: If you are using ssh key to connect to hosts add this parameter to previous ansible script
+Note 1: If you are using ssh key to connect to hosts add this parameter to previous ansible script

        --private-key key.pub